-New York State Department of Environmental Conservation Forest Rangers respond to search and rescue incidents in the Adirondacks.
+New York State Department of Environmental Conservation Forest Rangers responded to 15 search and rescue incidents in the past two weeks in the Adirondacks.
 Working with other state agencies, local emergency response organizations and volunteer search and rescue groups, Forest Rangers locate and extract lost, injured or distressed people from the Adirondack backcountry.
 What follows is a report, prepared by DEC, of recent missions carried out by Forest Rangers in the Adirondacks.
-Essex County Town of Keene Rescue: On August 9 at 10:56 am, DEC Ray Brook Dispatch received a direct call from a woman hiking with her family on Cascade Mountain.
-During the descent from the summit, >>More
+Essex County Town of Westport Wildland Search: On Oct.
+12 at 6:32 pm, DEC Ray Brook Dispatch received a call from a 46-year-old Burlington, VT, man reporting he >>More